Clarifying Your Home Buying Goals in Greater Seattle Before You Start

 In Greater Seattle, buyers typically cannot fully optimize all three simultaneously.
 Understanding which corner of the triangle matters most to you is the clearest filter for your search.

-Location first (close-in Seattle, walkable, established neighborhood): price per square foot is higher, and the tradeoff is often size — a smaller home or a townhome rather than a detached SFH.
+Location first (close-in Seattle, walkable, established neighborhood): the tradeoff is often size, finish level, or property type — a smaller home, older home, condo, or townhome rather than a larger detached SFH.

 Price ceiling first: the location and size you can get within your ceiling depends heavily on property type.
 Condos and townhomes open more options at lower price points; detached SFH in close-in areas tends to carry a significant premium.